GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

         kubectl get service

-    Initially, the external IP field will be pending while Kubernetes Engine procures an IP address for you.
+    Initially, the external IP field will be pending while Google Kubernetes Engine procures an IP address for you.
 If you rerun the `kubectl get service` command repeatedly, eventually the IP address will appear.
 You can then point your browser at that URL to view the running application.